Philadelphia Birth Injury Lawyers

 Is a Birth Injury Attorney Expensive?

-The medical malpractice attorneys at the Colleran Firm recognize that you have enough expenses during this difficult time without having to find money to hire an attorney.
+The birth injury lawyers at the Colleran Firm recognize that you have enough expenses during this difficult time without having to find money to hire an attorney.
 Our attorneys work on a contingency fee basis to provide legal assistance to families that are having to cope with a preventable birth injury.

 + Under a contingency fee arrangement, we receive payment for our services only if we successfully recover compensation for you.
 We sign an agreement with a client at the outset, specifying that The Colleran Firm will receive an agreed upon percentage of any settlement or court award that we obtain on your behalf.
 If we are unsuccessful, you do not owe any money in legal fees or costs.